 I was really looking forward to this book and have mentioned it a number of times in previous reviews as several authors have highlighted that retroviruses are something quite special (see e.g. Viruses: Agents of Evolutionary Invention and Virusphere: From Common Colds to Ebola Epidemics: Why We Need the Viruses that Plague Us).
 Where normal viruses commandeer the host’s biomolecular machinery for their reproduction, retroviruses are even more intimately entwined with their hosts, transferring their genetic information to them.

-Skalka first sets the stage with a short history of genetics, from Mendel to Crick and onwards to the “central dogma” (see Unravelling the Double Helix: The Lost Heroes of DNA for more).
+Skalka first sets the stage with a short history of genetics, from Mendel to Crick and onwards to the “central dogma” (see my review of Unravelling the Double Helix: The Lost Heroes of DNA for more).
 That dogma refers to the finding that DNA is copied into single-stranded RNA which is then translated, three letters at a time, into amino acids that, when strung together, make up the workhorses of the cell: proteins.
 It has become a cornerstone of genetics.
 And exactly because of this, many scientists were not ready to accept the first suggestions in 1964 that retroviruses do it backwards, turning their little RNA genome into a string of DNA that becomes part of the host genome.
 Rather than a textbook approach that lays out the facts, Skalka chooses to tell the story chronologically, following the timeline of discoveries and introducing all the key players.

 “In answer to the question: “what makes us mammal?” […] ultimately, as Skalka shows here, retroviruses did”